- If you dropped your iPhone in water (or some other liquid), there are ways to fix it before you rush to Apple.

 So here’s how you can fix your wet iPhone if Apple’s recommended way does not help or if your device has been exposed to liquid for long.

 How to get water out of iPhone

 Depending on what iPhone model you own and how much water (or liquid) has been ingressed into it, and the extent of exposure, there are different steps to fix your wet iPhone.
 If your iPhone is in a case, water might have gotten trapped when you dropped it.
 Remove the case and any other accessories from your phone, including your screen protector.

 Step 1 – Pat-dry your phone

-If you are the person having had a near-unavoidable encounter with water, one of the things towards fixing your water-damaged iPhone is to pick it up and shake it.
+If you are a person having had a near-unavoidable encounter with water, one of the things to fix your water-damaged iPhone is to pick it up and shake it.
 Doing so will get rid of water on the surface and ports.
 Now, to ensure there is no liquid left inside the lightning port (charging port), speakers, and microphone, hold the device with the lightning connector facing down and slowly pat the device.
 If you have a case on your phone, remove it and thoroughly pat-dry the device with a soft, dry cloth.

 Step 2 – Switch off your iPhone

 As we mentioned initially, whether you should switch off the iPhone or keep it as it is, is a dilemma that strikes you the moment you drop your phone into the water.
 However, the general consensus turns out to be that turning your phone off is a far better approach than leaving it on.
 Because when you switch off the phone, you minimize the chances of incoming notifications (or other factors) causing a short circuit and damaging the internal circuitry.

 So, once you give a vigorous shake to your iPhone and pat-dry it, power it down.
 While you do it, try to be quick and take as few steps as possible.

 Step 3 – Remove SIM card